Animation

 }

 After creating the control, you must provide a video to play.
-This is done by opening a video file using the CAnimateCtrl::Open() method.
+This is done by opening a video file using the CAnimateCtrl::Open() member function.
 It is overloaded with two versions as follows:

 BOOL Open(LPCTSTR lpszFileName);